 - Repair your item when possible instead of buying a new one.

-- Make double-sided copies to reduce paper waste by up to 50%.
+- Set your printer default to double-sided copies to reduce paper waste by up to 50%.

 - Use e-mail or routing slips when circulating memos or documents.

-- Use small stick-on fax notes and omit cover sheets.
+- Use small stick-on fax headers and omit cover sheets.

-- Purchase stationery, scratch pads, business cards, paper towels, toilet paper and facial tissue made from recycled paper.
+- Purchase recycled paper products such as stationery, scratch pads, business cards, paper towels, toilet paper and facial tissue.

 - Recycle and use recycled printer ink cartridges.